ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 There will be many compilation errors.
 This is OK, and we will be fixing those next.

-## Fix the JNI Mapping
+## Fix the `src-gen` Directory
 Close Eclipse again.
 In short, we will want to restore the previously saved copy of the `src-gen` folder, but with the changes that were needed to reflect the new bindings you want.
-Then, we will likely need to restore automatic changes to some other files.
+Then, we will need to restore automatic changes to some other files.

 The first file we want to get changes from is `ISLNative.java`.
 Many lines will likely be chagned here, but we only want to keep the new lines